mit-submit/submit-users-guide/source/access.rst

 .. admonition:: If your session repeatedly terminates unexpectedly ... (click here to show/hide)
    :class: dropdown

-   A common reason for a session terminating unexpectedly (besides an unstable internet connection) is overruning memory.
+   A common reason for a session terminating unexpectedly (besides an unstable internet connection) is overrunning memory.
 If this happens, please apply the following memory best practices first and then if still necessary, use a spawn option with a larger memory allocation.

    Memory best practices: *all* open notebooks/kernels contribute towards your memory budget.
 If you have multiple notebooks open only to read (not to run), please set their kernel to "``No Kernel``".
 Please close unused notebooks by selecting ``File --> Close and Shutdown Notebook`` from the top menu.
 (When you close a tab, the kernel generally remains open, but closing it this way shuts down the kernel as well, freeing memory).